Lead Forms: 7 Best Examples to Generate More Leads

 - Content Preview – There are plenty of email submit forms that just say “Join our mailing list and we’ll send you updates.”
 Yieldify takes this a step further and includes a preview of exactly the sort of content you can expect when you sign up.

-Overview: monday.com is a project management software company that’s experiencing rapid growth in 2021.
+Overview: monday.com is a project management software company that’s experiencing rapid growth.
 If you navigate to their home page and click on “Create Free Account”, you’ll be taken to the registration form pictured above.

 - Content Preview – monday.com operates a three-step registration process, but do you see what’s in the background?
 This is a different type of content preview where the free trial registration form is displayed as an overlay on top of the software platform.
 This is a unique way of presenting offer value and helping users feel like they’re just seconds away from getting started.